Mukahang

 He read English and German at The Queen's College, Oxford, and was the sole recipient of the Harper Wood Creative Writing and Travel Award from St John's College, Cambridge.
 He has performed on BBC Radio 4's Front Row, at the Southbank Centre, and at Spoken Fest in Mumbai.

-His forthcoming memoir Egg-Fried Rice will be published by The Borough Press (HarperCollins) in 2027.
+As the winner of the Borough Press Non-Fiction Open Submission Competition with The Times and Madeleine Milburn Literary Agency, his forthcoming memoir Egg-Fried Rice will be published by The Borough Press (HarperCollins) in 2027.

 Work